Privacy and Data Governance

 We do not collect personal information automatically, but we may tie this information to personal information about you that we collect from other sources or you provide to us.

-Omnigo identifies the purposes for which the information is being collected before or at the time of collection.
-The collection of your Personal Data will be limited to that which is needed for the purposes identified by Omnigo.
+Omnigo Software identifies the purposes for which the information is being collected before or at the time of collection.
+The collection of your personal data will be limited to that which is needed for the purposes identified by Omnigo Software.
 Unless you consent or we are required by law, we will only use the personal data for the purposes for which it was collected.
-If Omnigo Software will be processing your personal data for another purpose later on, Omnigo Software will seek your further legal permission or consent; except where the other purpose is compatible with the original purpose.
-We will keep your personal data only as long as required to serve those purposes.
-We will also retain and use your personal data for as long as necessary to comply with our legal obligations or to resolve disputes.
+If Omnigo Software will be processing your personal data for another purpose later on, Omnigo Software will seek your further legal permission or consent, except where the other purpose is compatible with the original purpose.
+We will keep your personal data only as long as required to serve those purposes or for as long as necessary to comply with our legal obligations or to resolve disputes.

 We may use aggregated information about our users and information that does not identify any individual, without restriction.